 - Home address (for digitized card only)

 Cardholders can use the PhilHealth identification card as proof of identity and for verification as a PhilHealth member.
-Members may present the ID card in their official dealings with PhilHealth in order to expedite the processing of claims and other transactions.
+Members may present the card in their official dealings with PhilHealth in order to expedite the processing of claims and other transactions.

 Types of PhilHealth ID Cards